lzl124631x/algorithm/data-structure/union-find.md

 We can use a `size` array to keep track of the size of each union.

+`cnt` keeps track of the number of unions.

 ```cpp
 class UnionFind {
     vector<int> id, size;